Māori Battalion: Greece

 On 6 April the German invasion of Greece and Yugoslavia began.
 In order to help defend Greece, a composite force of three divisions of Australian, British and New Zealand troops were to be deployed, and were grouped together under the title of 'W' Force.
 However, by the time the invasion began only two of the three divisions had arrived, and the New Zealanders were consequently spread thin, holding a position to the north of Katerini, where they were tasked to defend the strategic Olympus Pass to the south.
 During this time, the 28th (Māori) Battalion was attached to the 5th Infantry Brigade, which was later grouped with other Australian and New Zealand units to form the Anzac Corps.
-Vastly outnumbered, within two days the situation for the Allies was not good as the Germans had broken through the defences along the Bulgarian border and the Yugoslav resistance had collapsed.
+Vastly outnumbered, within two days the situation for the Allies worsened, as the Germans broke through the defences along the Bulgarian border and the Yugoslav resistance collapsed.
 As the situation worsened, orders came down from brigade headquarters that the passes would be held "to the last man and last round".

 On 9 April, the fall of Salonika precipitated the order for the battalion to withdraw from their positions at Katerini south to Olympus.
-As events unfolded elsewhere, the battalion remained in position, digging in and constructing defences until 12 April when they were ordered to withdraw behind the Mavroneri Gorge and reposition themselves on the western aspect.
+As events unfolded elsewhere, the battalion remained in position, digging in and constructing defences until 12 April when they were ordered to withdraw behind Mavroneri Gorge and reposition themselves on the western aspect.
 At this time the 5th Infantry Brigade's orders were changed from a holding action to a delay and withdrawal.
 It was in the Petra Pass, alongside the 22nd Battalion, that the 28th Battalion fought its first engagement of the war.
 In preparation for the coming attack, the Māori built their position, running out barbed and concertina wire and digging in while German bombers droned overhead.
 During the night they carried out patrols along the Mavroneri riverbed, but no contact was made.
 The following morning, the divisional cavalry, which had been carrying out a rearguard action, conducted a withdrawal through the battalion's position, making the Māori Battalion the most forward Allied unit.
 As German forces were halted at Platamon by the 21st Battalion, thrusts towards Larisa once again put the battalion's position in doubt and they were again ordered to withdraw.
 Meanwhile, the Anzac Corps decided to make its last stand 100 mi south at Thermopylae.